Skip to main content

 Understanding the Health Impacts of Fossil Fuels

-Focusing on addressing the wider harmful impacts of fossil fuels, rather than only greenhouse gas emissions, enables Harvard to drive progress across climate, equity, and health.
+Focusing on addressing the wider harmful impacts of fossil fuels, rather than only greenhouse gas emissions, enables Harvard to drive progress across climate, health, and wellbeing for all.

 Learn MoreOpens new window